 Ilana Gold joined the news team as a general assignment reporter in December 2011.
-Her main emphasis is covering public safety across the state and the City of Waterbury.
+Her main emphasis is covering public safety across the state and the city of Waterbury.

-She earned a master's degree in journalism from the University of Missouri and a bachelor's degree in economics from Colorado College in Colorado Springs, Colorado.
+She earned a master's degree in journalism from the University of Missouri and a bachelor's degree in economics from Colorado College in Colorado Springs, Colo.
 While in Missouri, she helped oversee undergraduate broadcast journalism classes, and developed her fact-finding and research skills by working as a research assistant for Investigative Reporter and Editors (IRE).

-If you have story ideas for Ilana you can email her at email@example.com.
+If you have story ideas for Ilana, you can email her at email@example.com.